 1. Change of Control.
-For the purposes of (this Agreement, a "Change of Control" shall be deemed to have taken place if: (i) any person or entity, including a "group" as defined in Section 13(d)(3) of the Securities Exchange Act of 1934, other than GEC, a wholly-owned subsidiary thereof or any employee benefit plan of GEC or any of its subsidiaries, and other than E. L. Gaylord or any member of his immediate family or any affiliate of Mr. Gaylord or any member of his immediate family, hereafter becomes the beneficial owner of GEC securities having 40% or more of the combined voting power of the then outstanding securities of GEC that may be cast for the election of directors of GEC (other than as a result of an issuance of securities initiated by GEC in the ordinary course of business); or (ii) as the result of, or in connection with, any cash tender or exchange offer, merger or other business combination, sale of assets or contested election, or any combination of the foregoing transactions, 100% of the combined voting power of the outstanding securities of GEC entitled to vote generally in the election of directors of GEC prior to any such transaction is reduced to less than a majority of the combined voting power of the outstanding securities of GEC or any successor corporation or entity entitled to vote generally in the election of directors immediately after such transaction; or (iii) during any period of two consecutive years, individuals who at the beginning of any such period constitute the Board of Directors of GEC cease for any reason to constitute at least a majority thereof, unless the election, or the nomination for election by GEC's shareholders, of each director of GEC first elected during such period was approved by a vote of at least twothirds of the directors of GEC then still in office who were directors of GEC at the beginning of any such period.
+For the purposes of (this Agreement, a "Change of Control" shall be deemed to have taken place if: (i) any person or entity, including a "group" as defined in Section 13(d)(3) of the Securities Exchange Act of 1934, other than GEC, a wholly-owned subsidiary thereof or any employee benefit plan of GEC or any of its subsidiaries, and other than E. L. Gaylord or any member of his immediate family or any affiliate of Mr. Gaylord or any member of his immediate family, hereafter becomes the beneficial owner of GEC securities having 40% or more of the combined voting power of the then outstanding securities of GEC that may be cast for the election of directors of GEC (other than as a result of an issuance of securities initiated by GEC in the ordinary course of business); or (ii) as the result of, or in connection with, any cash tender or exchange offer, merger or other business combination, sale of assets or contested election, or any combination of the foregoing transactions, 100% of the combined voting power of the outstanding securities of GEC or any successor corporation or entity entitled to vote generally in the election of directors of GEC prior to any such transaction is reduced to less than a majority of the combined voting power of the outstanding securities of GEC or any successor corporation or entity entitled to vote generally in the election of directors of GEC prior to any such transaction is reduced to less than a majority of the combined voting power of the outstanding securities of GEC or any successor corporation or entity entitled to vote generally in the electors of GEC cease for any reason to constitute at least a majority thereof, unless the election, or the nomination for election by GEC's shareholders, of each director of GEC first elected during such period was approved by a vote of at least twothirds of the directors of GEC then still in office who were directors of GEC at the beginning of any such period.
 Upon a Change of Control of GEC while the Key Employee is still an employee of GEC, this Agreement and all of its provisions shall become operative immediately.